 Supreme Court blocks student loan forgiveness in blow to Biden.
 Here's what to know about the ruling.

-Washington — The Supreme Court on Friday invalidated President Biden's student loan forgiveness plan, ruling that federal law does not allow the program to wipe out nearly half-a-trillion dollars in debt.
+Washington — The Supreme Court on Friday invalidated President Biden's student loan forgiveness plan, ruling that a 2003 federal law does not allow the program to wipe out nearly half-a-trillion dollars in debt.

 Before striking it down, the Supreme Court first said Missouri, one of the six states that challenged the lawfulness of the plan, had the right to sue, known as legal standing.
 That finding allowed the court to consider whether the secretary of education had the power to forgive student loan debt under a law known as the HEROES Act.